Odevmo/Security-scanner-Odoo18/README.md

 ## Overview

 **Odoo Security Scanner Suite** is a developer-friendly and admin-focused module for Odoo that helps assess the security posture of your Odoo instance.
-It provides automated diagnostics on critical security configurations and summarizes the results in a clear, actionable report.
+It provides automated diagnostics on critical security configurations and summarizes the results in a clear, actionable report, now displayed with improved readability using formatted HTML output.

 ## Features

 ### 🔐 Core Security Checks
 - **Master Password Validation**: Detects whether a master password is configured.
 - **HTTPS Enforcement**: Confirms secure HTTP (HTTPS) usage for your Odoo instance.
-- **Access Rule Verification**: Ensures all non-core models have defined access control rules with readable output.
+- **Access Rule Verification**: Ensures all non-core models have defined access control rules with clear, human-readable output.
-- **Logging Setup Check**: Validates whether logging levels are configured.
+- **Logging Setup Check**: Validates whether logging levels are properly configured.
 - **Database Filtering**: Verifies the presence of a database filter.
 - **Database Listing Control**: Checks if open database listing is disabled.

 ### 🛠️ Scan Management
-- One-click scan initiation from the UI.
+- One-click scan initiation directly from the UI.
-- Real-time scan progress with clear success/failure indicators.
+- Real-time scan state tracking using a clean, state-driven interface.
-- Automatically generated scan names for easy traceability.
+- Automatic scan naming for easy traceability.
+- Enhanced "Scan Results" output displayed in a clean, HTML-formatted view for better readability.

-### 🛝 UI Integration
+### 🍽️ UI Integration
-- Form and list views.
+- Integrated form and list views.
-- Seamless integration with Odoo’s menu system under the "Security Scan" section.
+- "Security Scan" menu in Odoo for easy access.
+- Improved visibility and presentation of scan findings.

 ## Installation